It’s no secret Delta has been

 .@delta please let people know ahead of time that you don’t give upgrades to people traveling with toddlers.

 Many people were just as surprised as we, while the peanut gallery chimed in with their predictable snark.

 Once on board, a kind person switched seats so my family could sit together.
 (Interesting aside: there were, like, three different seat swaps already taking place.
 Everyone was happy.)
 Our daughter watched her favorite toddler shows, drank milk, ate her weight in Biscoff cookies, and played peek-a-boo with the flight attendants.

 I called the Diamond Medallion Desk a few days later to see if there was a policy — official or informal — about upgrading families flying with infants.

-I explained the situation to the Diamond Desk agent.
-When I told her the agent said that he never upgraded someone traveling with a child, she gasped and said “HE WHAT?!”
+I explained the situation to the Diamond Desk rep. When I told her the agent said that he never upgraded someone traveling with a child, she gasped and said, “HE WHAT?!”

 She said she was certain that wasn’t Delta policy.
 Nonetheless, she double-checked with a supervisor whom she said was just as shocked.
 She confirmed that the gate agent was simply making up his own rules.

 The Diamond Desk rep checked the flight’s records and confirmed that, indeed, other passengers were upgraded before we were.
 She apologized profusely and generously deposited 20,000 miles into both my wife’s and my SkyMiles account.